sbovo/MixedRealiity-FieldOfViewFeedback/README.md

 To use it, just download the unity package from the latest [release](../../releases)

-Of course, feel free to give your feedback and comments.
+Of course, this repository gives you the source code.
+Feel free to give your feedback and comments.

 # How to use the Unity Package

 - In Unity 2017.4.x, use the Assets menu / Import Package / Custom Package… ; Choose the FOVFeedback.unitypackage you downloaded